This homemade almond milk is incredibly easy to make and only requires a couple of ingredients.

-Being on the paleo diet almond milk is the perfect replacement for regular dairy milk.
+Being on the paleo diet you will find that almond milk is the perfect replacement for regular dairy milk.
 It has a wonderful nutty flavor and goes great with a ton of different paleo recipes.
 It’s also great just by itself.

 There are a few bits of equipment that you will need to be able to make almond milk easily.
 This equipment includes some cheesecloth or a mesh nut bag.
 You will also need a blender, but apart from those, there is nothing out of the ordinary you will need.

 One downside to making almond milk at home is that it doesn’t last very long.
 It will only last about two days before it will begin to degrade heavily in quality.
-However, the pro is that you have an amazing paleo friendly milk that you know exactly what has gone into it.
+However, the pro is that you have amazing paleo-friendly milk.

-If you want to see visually how to prepare this almond milk recipe, then be sure to check out the video below.
+If you want to see how to prepare this almond milk, then be sure to check out the video below.
 It goes through all the steps to getting this made and ready for drinking.

 Homemade Almond Milk Recipe